-place shop dog book actors peanut waiter food drink

-clothes take butter restaurant (2x) horror sing
+place shop dog book actors peanut waiter food drink clothes take butte er r estaurant (2x) + horror sing

-which is in the theatre area of Broadway.
-The while they are serving. and - Dr. Jekyll and Mr. Hyde?
-This restant theme as the book.
-While you eat, there are • butter, then you'll love this ings made from peanut It's a sandwich 4.
-Would you like to visit a where many of the customers are ?The Barking Dog serves normal and but if you dog with you, then there's s omething for your dog, too.
+1. This is a which is in the theatre area of Broadway.
+The and waitresses who work there while they are serving.

+2. Have you ever read the Dr. Jekyll and Mr. Hyde?
+This restaurant and bar has the same theme as the book.
+While you eat, there are who play a part and wear different .

+3. If you like a butter, then you'll love this .
+It sells things made from peanut .

+4. Would you like to visit a where many of the customers are ?
+The Barking Dog serves normal and but if you a dog with you, then there's something for your dog, too.